AlloyXChange/alloyx-smart-contracts/README.md

 # Coming Soon

 We are excited to integrate a cross-chain messaging system which will allow the same vault to live on multiple chains.
 This will remove the dependency on the vault creator to process redemptions and deliver on a trustless protocol.

+We'll also be migrating to Hardhat and TypeChain.